 - Add all ingredients to your Instant Pot and fill it up with water to about 2 inches from the rim.

-- Strain all solids out and let the broth cool.
+- At the end of the cooking cycle let the pressure release naturally (NPR).
+This takes about 30 minutes.
+Then strain all solids out and let the broth cool.
 Discard fat from top.